The most amazing abandoned places in Europe

 Europe has many hidden treasures.
 We have selected for you the most amazing abandoned places in Europe.
-Discover the Lake Reschen in Italy, the Maunsell Fort in the middle of the North Sea, the tunnel of love in Ukraine or the abandoned amusement park in Berlin.
-The strangest and most amazing abandoned places in Europe are awaiting you.
+Discover the Lake Reschen in Italy, the Buyukada orphelinat in Istanbul, the tunnel of love in Ukraine or the abandoned amusement park in Berlin.

 Bolzano - Italy

 Reschensee or Lake Reschen is an artificial lake in the western portion of South Tyrol, Italy, approximately 2 km south of the Reschen Pass, which forms the border with Austria, and 3 km east of the mountain ridge forming the border with Switzerland.

 The lake is famous for the steeple of a submerged 14th-century church; when the water freezes, this can be reached on foot.
 A legend says that during winter one can still hear church bells ring.
 In reality the bells were removed from the tower on July 18, 1950, a week before the demolition of the church nave and the creation of the lake. (©CC).